Arrigo Tessari: Biography

-On 8 September 1943, when the Armistice of Cassibile was made public, Tessari was in Rome, at the Ministry of the Air Force.
+On 8 September 1943, when the Armistice of Cassibile was made public, Tessari was in Rome, at the Ministry of Aeronautics.
 Later in that month, he joined the Italian Social Republic and made contact with Alessandro Pavolini and Marshal of Italy Rodolfo Graziani, placing himself at their disposal, although he declined Graziani's offer to appoint him Minister of the Air Force of the RSI.
-On September 24, Lieutenant Colonel Ernesto Botto was appointed Undersecretary of State for the Air Force of the Italian Social Republic, and at the end of the month he went to Rome, where he met Graziani and Tessari; the latter remaind in Rome until November, when he moved to Bassano del Grappa, being entrusted with administrative tasks within the Air Force of the RSI.
-When Botto resigned from his post on 7 March 1944, due to growing dissent towards the most extremist Fascist leaders and the German commands in Italy, Tessari was chosen to replace him as Undersecretary for the Air Force and Chief of Staff of the Aeronautica Nazionale Repubblicana, being more liked by the Germans.
+On September 24, Lieutenant Colonel Ernesto Botto was appointed Undersecretary of State for the Air Force of the Italian Social Republic, and at the end of the month he went to Rome, where he met Graziani and Tessari; the latter remained in Rome until November, when he moved to Bassano del Grappa, being entrusted with administrative tasks within the Air Force of the RSI.
+When Botto resigned from his post on 7 March 1944, due to growing dissent towards the most extremist Fascist leaders and the German commands in Italy, Tessari was chosen to replace him as Undersecretary for the Air Force and chief of staff of the Aeronautica Nazionale Repubblicana, being more liked by the Germans.
 He too ended up clashing with them, however, due to their attempts to fully absorb the ANR in the Luftwaffe; in May 1944 he wrote to Mussolini that the Germans were systematically dismantling the hangars of Italian air bases in order to send the metal to Germany.
 He eventually resigned from his post on 26 July 1944 (although he de facto remained in office until August 20), being replaced by Colonel Ruggero Bonomi and retiring to private life in his native Belluno.
 After the end of the hostilities he was accused of collaborationism, imprisoned for eight months in the military prison of Forte Boccea in Rome, subjected to an 'epuration' process and forcibly placed on absolute leave.

 After the war he was councilor at the Belluno section of the Bank of Italy, president of the "Arturo Dell'Oro" Aeroclub of Belluno from 1949 to 1964 and from 1967 to 1970, and president of the Belluno section of the Italian Red Cross.
 He died in Belluno on 5 September 1971.